satwikShresth/Resume/main.typ

 )
 - *Open-source* platform for Drexel students to search job listings, courses, and professor ratings in one place
 - Scraped and transformed *50K+ webpages* of raw data into a structured schema optimized for cross-reference features
-- Implemented *millisecond-latency* search using *MeiliSearch* with zero user data storage for privacy and performance
+- Implemented *millisecond-latency* search using *Meilisearch* with zero user data storage for privacy and performance
 - Achieved early product validation with *100+ weekly active users* and *220+ wage submissions* without marketing

 #project(